kshitizregmi/Computer-Vision-Image-Basics-with-OpenCV/README.md

 # Computer-Vision-Image-Basics-with-OpenCV
-In this 1-hour long project-based course in coursera.
+It is a 1-hour long project-based course in coursera.
 In this course you will learn how to do Computer Vision on images with OpenCV and Python using Jupyter Notebook.

 # Course Objectives
 In this course, you will: